 Addiction recovery is a process that takes time.
 It’s not going to happen overnight.
 But by getting professional help from a drug rehabilitation center, you’ll be better equipped to overcome your opioid addiction.

-- The first step at most outpatient and inpatient opiate rehabilitation centers is detoxification, during which the body is rid of any harmful drugs.
+- The first step at most inpatient opiate rehabilitation centers is detoxification, during which the body is rid of any harmful drugs.
 This stage is crucial and tends to last between five and seven days.

 - The next step is the rehabilitation and treatment phase.
-Individuals can choose whether to partake in inpatientor outpatient treatment from a drug rehabilitation center.
+Individuals can choose whether to partake in inpatient treatment from a drug rehabilitation center.
 Each route has its own benefits.
 In treatment, participants will receive both individual counseling and group therapy sessions and set up a short- and long-term treatment and recovery plan.

 Let Daylight Recovery Help